 What is the Church Periodical Club?

-The Church Periodical Club’s ministry is to provide paper or electronic books, magazines, workbooks, and educational software FREE to organizations sponsored by the Episcopal Church or Anglican Communion who otherwise cannot obtain them, and to raise the money to do this.
+The Church Periodical Club’s ministry is to provide written materials, both religious and secular, such as paper or electronic books, magazines, workbooks, and educational software, through grants to organizations sponsored by the Episcopal Church or Anglican Communion who otherwise cannot obtain them, and to raise the money to do this.

 The Church Periodical Club is “Church” because its work is carried out through The Episcopal Church and grants must be sponsored by an Episcopal or Anglican Communion organization.
 It is “Periodical” because it makes grants and has projects on a schedule.
 It is “Club” because it has members who carry out its ministry together in parishes, dioceses, provinces, and the world.

 – Individuals make donations through their parish or directly to the diocese or National CPC.

 – National CPC has two granting funds.
 The National Books Funds makes grants to adults, including seminarians, and the Miles of Pennies Fund makes grants to children.
 NBF grants are made in an annual granting session in late June or early July; the application deadline is March 1.
 Miles of Pennies grants are made about six weeks after the request is received.
 All grants have eligibility requirements and dedicated committee members review each one.